LedgeDash/unum/docs/ir.md

 During execution, the [Unum runtime library](https://github.com/LedgeDash/unum-compiler/blob/main/docs/runtime.md) reads the Unum IR and performs orchestration operations based on the IR.
 Orchestration operations include invoking the next unum function with the current function's result, checkpointing the current function's output, signaling a branches completion by updating the Completion Set data structure, etc. For more details, see documentation on [the Unum runtime](https://github.com/LedgeDash/unum-compiler/blob/main/docs/runtime.md).

+### A Note on Implementation and Customization

+An important point of Unum is to demonstrate what you can achieve on the application-level for orchestrating serverless applications.
+The general idea of the Unum IR is to use a platform-agnostic representation that encodes serverless applications as directed graphs.
+Moreover, the representation encodes in a decentralized manner where each node is encoded along with its outgoing edges.
+Such a design not only allows Unum to support existing higher-level programming interfaces such as AWS Step Functions, but also enables orchestration to execute with a logically-centralized controller.

+Therefore, it is worth noting that the implementation of Unum IR described in this document is one possible implementation of the general idea.
+This implementation may not be the best or richest realization of the idea, but the point is that developers, without the help or control of cloud providers, can create other implementations of this idea to build and run complex serverless applications.

+The goal of this document is to demonstrate this implmetation and show how one would create an IR that is capable of support a superset of applications possible with AWS Step Functions.
+We hope this work will inspire developers to create other custom-made IRs that are optimized for their applications' use cases.

 ### Transitions

 <p align="center">